 VendArt at MakerFX

 This effort aims to restore a National Vendors, Inc. Manual Cigarette Merchandiser Series 222, which was a classic mechanical cigarette vending machine that was popular between the 1960s and 1980s.
-The machine that I’m helping restore is from 1975.
+The machine that I’m helping restore is from 1975, as indicated by a stamp on the vending machine’s internal hardware.

 The machine’s vending mechanisms are locked when idle, preventing the pull knobs from dispensing items from their respective magazines.
 When payment is accepted, a solenoid engages the vending mechanisms to unlock the pull knobs and enable vending.
 I was tasked with replacing the missing solenoid, designing and implementing a solenoid driver, and writing the code that drives the solenoid during a transaction.